Key Takeaways

 Here is how it works:

 It evaluates strategic architecture.
 The big idea, the lead, the mechanism, the offer stack, the close, the emotional throughline — the six elements that determine whether copy converts or just looks professional.
 Most AI reviews skip this entirely and jump straight to word-level edits.
 That is like rearranging furniture on the Titanic.
+This skill catches the iceberg first.

 It delivers a verdict.
 A conversion readiness score out of 10, the top three high-impact changes that would move the needle most, what is already working (good copy chiefs reinforce winning instincts), and a kill list of everything that should be cut.
+You walk away knowing exactly where to spend your next hour of editing time.

 Who This Is For